Stand with Standing Rock

 Engage your congregation in activities of reflection and repentance in considering the Doctrine of Discovery, a legal concept arising from church documents that authorized and, indeed blessed, Christians to kill non-Christians and possess their lands and resources.
 The repudiation of this doctrine served as a central point of focus for the clergy who gathered in Standing Rock.
 The United Church of Christ has developed resources to assist congregations in addressing the destructive legacy of Christianity that continues to impact the world today as Standing Rock amply demonstrates.

-Justice and Witness Ministries of the United Church of Christ will presenting its major social justice award at General Synod.
-This award is called the Movement Makers Award, and this year it will be given to the International Indigenous Youth Council.
+Justice and Witness Ministries of the United Church of Christ presents its major social justice award, the Movement Makers Award, at General Synod.
+This year it will be given to the International Indigenous Youth Council.
 Learn about this incredibly inspiring group of young people by reading an in-depth portrait of them in the New York Times entitled “The Youth Group That Launched a Movement at Standing Rock.“

 Articles & Commentaries